 While having such a large variety of collectables is the first thing people will criticize about this game, it’s still not quite the reason why it manages to be so infamous.
 No, that would be how a majority of these items can only be picked up by one Kong.
 Items such as bananas and Banana Bunch Coins are color-coded yellow, red, blue, purple, and green, which indicate they can be collected by DK, Diddy, Lanky, Tiny, and Chunky respectively.
 If you’re going through the game blind, you only have a one in five chance of having the correct Kong to collect a given banana cache you may stumble upon.
 This means having to remember where the cache was, jumping into a Tag Barrel, switching to the correct Kong, and walking all the way back.
 Even with the Bananaport system, this becomes repetitive very quickly.

 This issue would be greatly alleviated if you could simply switch Kongs with a button press like you could in Donkey Kong Country.
 Instead, a significant portion of the experience involves backtracking to the nearest Tag Barrel.
 It’s so bad that, to have a chance of finding everything, you often have to bring Kongs into areas they would otherwise have no reason to access.
 This is typically accomplished by unlocking an area with one Kong’s unique abilities, and using a Bananaport to get the other Kong there.
 Needless to say, anyone playing this game for a significant length of time will grow to despise the Tag Barrel.
-About the only good thing one can say about it is that it restores your Kongs’ health; otherwise, it significantly dampers the experience.
+About the only good thing one can say about it is that it restores your Kongs’ health; otherwise, it serves only to hinder one’s progress.

 I almost think the developers should have more cleanly divided the worlds in way that each Kong had their own, unique area if for no other reason than to dimmish the unnecessary backtracking.
 On the other hand, the fact that the level design doesn’t coalesce the way Banjo-Kazooie does is a significant strike against it.
 You’re not really playing through one cohesive world, but rather five distinct worlds that haphazardly overlap with each other.